Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - We are going to download Wireshark on this virtual machine, here is the link https://www.wireshark.org

-- When its done downloading open the file and go threw the procedure for installing the software which mostly we will say yes and agree
+- When it is done downloading open the file and go through the procedure for installing the software which we will mostly say yes and agree

 - Wireshark is a protocol analyzer which lets us do traffic examination and observe traffic between the 2 virtual machines.
 Let’s us view traffic that's coming from and going to the Windows virtual machine